Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 6. lack of supination of the arm extended at the elbow joint;

-7. impossibility of bending at the elbow of the pronated arm (paralysis of the brachioradialis muscle);
+7. inability to flex the elbow of the pronated arm (paralysis of the brachioradialis muscle);

-8. hypotrophy of the muscles of the dorsal surface of the shoulder and forearm (in case of a long-term lesion);
+8. wasting of the muscles of the dorsal surface of the shoulder and forearm (in case of long-term damage);

 2. at the level of the middle third of the shoulder

-the clinic corresponds to the syndrome of the radial nerve at the level of the humeroaxillary angle with the exception of:
+The clinical picture corresponds to radial nerve syndrome at the level of the brachioaxillary angle with the exception of:

 1. there is no hypoesthesia on the shoulder;